 Glycerin (check out the benefits here)

-Sweet almond oil- a small amount for scent and moisturizing.
-You can also use lavender oil, which smells lovely.
+The almond oil provides scent and moisturizing properties, but you can also use lavender oil.
 Remember, that a little goes a long way!

 [a little disclaimer: this is just something that my friend made for me that I wanted to share.
 Be smart about using new ingredients on your skin, and if you’re ever doubtful, check with a doc.]